 Status: We published our final report on the control of invasive non-native species on 11 February 2014.
 On 5 June 2014 Government introduced into Parliament the Infrastructure Bill, parts of which are based on the recommendations in our report

 Over the last decade, wildlife protection and the sustainable management of our natural heritage have become increasingly regarded as key policy aims for Government.
 However, the legal framework for wildlife management is overly complicated, frequently contradictory and unduly prescriptive.
 Consequently, the law creates unnecessary barriers to effective wildlife management, including the efficient implementation and enforcement of Government policy.

 The full project

 The wildlife law project was proposed by the Department for Environment, Food and Rural Affairs for the Law Commission’s 11th programme of law reform, effective from July 2011.
-In March 2012, the Department asked us to include consideration of appeals, and we have done so.
+In March 2012, the Department asked us to include consideration of appeals, which.

 The project includes consideration of the law relating to the conservation, control, protection and exploitation of wildlife in England and Wales.
 It does not include discussion of the law relating to habitats or the Hunting Act 2004.